RGBInc/promptmack/developer_instructions.md

-This is a Vercel AI SDK chatbot that can stream components and really present a dynamic ui.
-Given an API and we want to add it to our chatbot.
+This is a Vercel AI SDK adaptive AI agent that performs tasks and actions online for users.
+It can stream components and really present a dynamic ui.
+Given an API and we want to add it to the agent.
 Here's the process:

 Files to modify: